 Did you ever have the feeling you were being lied to but couldn’t find out?
-At times like this, advice on how to spot a liar could come in handy.
+At times like this, knowing certain tricks that allow you to spot a liar could come in handy.

 How to spot a liar, then?
-Well, experts claim that if you know the signs to look for, you can always spot a liar in the act:
+Well, experts claim that if you know the signs to look for, you can always catch a liar in the act:

 1. Start by building trust